-Decatur Audubon Society is funding up to $10,000 towards bus transportation to Rock Springs Nature Center or any of the five Macon County Conservation Areas, or towards in-classroom or Zoom programs with Conservation District staff.
+Decatur Audubon Society is funding up to $10,000 towards bus transportation for the 2023-24 school year to Rock Springs Nature Center or any of the five Macon County Conservation Areas, or towards in-classroom programs with Conservation District staff.

-This grant applies to any school in Macon County, or those serving students living in Macon County.
+This grant applies to any school in Macon County, or those serving students living in Macon County, as well as other area schools.
 Funds will be awarded on a first-come, first-served basis and can be used toward:

 - Bus transportation to Rock Springs Nature Center or any of the five Macon County Conservation Areas,